sinfulbaby/sinfulbaby/README.md

 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning Cyber Security
 - 💞️ I’m looking to collaborate on works
-- 📫 How to reach me ummm ping me I guess
+- 📫 How to reach me ummm DM on my twitter I guess

 <!---
 sinfulbaby/sinfulbaby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.